hdadvisors/chesterfield-market-analysis/part-1a-1.Rmd

 Chesterfield County has acknowledged the importance of housing availability and affordability throughout many of their planning documents.
 Planning efforts by the county have sought to address housing at varying scales within county boundaries, while the county has also been involved in multi-jurisdictional planning to address the housing challenges that exist at the regional level.

-## Summaries of housing elements in planning documents

-The following summarizes the most recent planning documents related to housing in Chesterfield County.
+The following sections summarize housing, community development, and revitalization elements in the most recent planning documents created for Chesterfield County.
 Plans are listed chronologically, ending with the most recently completed documents.

-### Hull Street Corridor Revitalization Plan
+## Hull Street Corridor Revitalization Plan

 *Completed January 2013.*